383rd Rifle Division: War service

 The formation and training of the division ended in September 1941, when it was put into battle.
 On 30 September 1941, the 383rd division was incorporated into the 18th Army of the Southern Front.
 The division then took up defensive positions on the "Krasnoarmiisk-Selydove" line.
 From 15 October until 22 October, the division participated in the defense of Stalino.
-By that time, they had destroyed 30 tanks, four mortar batteries, two artillery batteries and had killed more than 5,000 German soldiers.
-By 23 October, the German Army had finally taken Stalino, and the 383rd killed another 1,500 German soldiers during its retreat.
+By that time, they had claimed to have destroyed 30 tanks, four mortar batteries, two artillery batteries and had killed a large number of German soldiers.
+By 23 October, the German Army had finally taken Stalino, but the 383rd had fought well and conducted an organised fighting retreat.

 Following this defeat, the division was transferred to the Transcaucasian Front, to stop the Germans from penetrating to the oil fields of Azerbaijan.
 There, the division successfully held defensive positions, refusing to give up ground.
 In the beginning of 1943 the division fought near Novorossisk.
 On 7 November 1943 the division crossed the Kerch strait and landed its troops near Kerch, as part of the Kerch-Eltigen Operation.
 On 1 January 1944, the division was part of the Separate Coastal Army's 16th Rifle Corps, along with the 89th, 227th, and 339th Rifle Divisions.
 In April 1944 the division liberated Feodosiya, and later helped liberate Sevastopol.
 By the end of May 1944 the Transcaucasian Front had completely freed Crimea from German occupation.

 In January 1945, the 383rd Division was assigned to the 33rd Army of the 1st Belorussian Front where it served for the rest of the war, advancing through Poland and into Germany.
 From 16 April to 2 May, the division participated in the Battle of Berlin.

 The division was disbanded in the summer of 1945 in Germany in accordance with a Stavka directive of 29 May 1945.